The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Planetary Retrievals

 Many studies in the past decade have considered the impact of unocculted active regions on transit observations.
 Usually, these studies focus on interpretations of transmission spectra from individual systems with active host stars, such as HD\,189733 \citep{Pont2008, Pont2013, Sing2009, Sing2011, McCullough2014, Oshagh2014}, WASP-6 \citep{Jordan2013, Nikolov2015}, and GJ\,1214 \citep{Berta2011, Berta2012, Rackham2017}.
 Despite the different spectral types and activity levels of these host stars, studies of individual targets like these consistently find that the projected impacts of unocculted active regions are most evident at blue-optical and shorter wavelengths, where the contrasts between active regions (whether spots or faculae) and the quiescent photosphere are greatest.

 This finding is borne out as well by studies of unocculted active regions for less-active stars, like the Sun. \citet{Llama2015} studied the impact of solar-like photospheric heterogeneity on transits by injecting a hot Jupiter transit into resolved observations of Solar Cycle 24 from NASA's \textit{Solar Dynamics Observatory}.
 While they recovered accurate planetary radii in the optical (4500\,\AA{}), they found that solar-like unocculted active regions biased their recovered $R_p/R_s$ values in $\sim$20\% of their simulated soft X-ray (94\,\AA{}) and UV (131--1700\,\AA{}) light curves.
-At these wavelengths, unocculted active regions generally led to a mean underestimate of 10\% of the planetary radius, with up to 25\% underestimates occurring during high-activity periods.
+At these wavelengths, unocculted active regions generally led to a mean underestimate of 10\% of the planetary radius, with up to 25\% underestimates occurring during high-activity periods In the FUV (1600\,Å and 1700\,Å) simulations, the mean recovered value of $R_p/R_s$ was overestimated by $\sim$20\%.
+Similarly, in simulated Ly\,$\alpha$ transits \citep{Llama2016}, recovered values of $R_p/R_s$ are biased by up to 50\% in 25\% of the simulated light curves.

 Turning to stars other than the Sun, \citet{Rackham2018, Rackham2019} estimated the impact of unocculted active regions for FGKM stars with typical activity levels.
-Using a suite of Monte Carlo simulations, they estimated the spot and faculae covering fractions that correspond to the observed variabilities of FGKM dwarfs by spectral type.
+Using a suite of Monte Carlo simulations, they estimated the spot and facula covering fractions that correspond to the observed variabilities of FGKM dwarfs by spectral type.
 They found that spot covering fractions, in particular, increase from $\sim$0.1\% for F dwarfs to 2--4\% for late-K dwarfs to $\sim$10\% for M dwarfs.
-If present on the unocculted stellar disk, spots and faculae alter transit depths in the 0.3--5.5\,$\micron$ wavelength range by a few to tens of percent, depending on assumptions about spot size and spot-to-faculae areal ratio (\autoref{fig:est_cont_spectra}).
+If present on the unocculted stellar disk, spots and faculae alter transit depths in the 0.3--5.5\,$\micron$ wavelength range by a few to tens of percent, depending on assumptions about spot size and spot-to-facula areal ratio (\autoref{fig:est_cont_spectra}).
 Along with the other studies summarized here, these studies of exoplanet host stars with typical activity levels agree that impacts should be most evident at blue-optical and UV wavelengths.